nielssp/nielssp.dk/content/published/notes-on-raycasting.md

 let yFloor = 0;
 ```

-Each time the ray hits a cell we'll calculate where the floor should stop, i.e. just below wall (even if there isn't actually a wall there):
+Each time the ray hits a cell we'll calculate where the floor should stop, i.e. just below the wall (even if there isn't actually a wall there):

 ```typescript
 const cellY = (canvas.height - wall.wallHeight) * 0.5;